 Safeguarding supervision is available for any member of staff as required.
-Members of the safeguarding team receive planned safeguarding supervision

 Whistle-blowing

 This school expects the highest standards of conduct from all employees and governors and will treat seriously any concern raised about illegal or improper conduct.
 The law provides protection for employees who raise legitimate concerns about specified matters.
 These are called 'qualifying disclosures'.
 A qualifying disclosure is one made in the public interest by the employee who has a reasonable belief that: